trmmprecipitation3b42v7-commits/Monsoon-Extreme-Event-Prediction/README.md

 TRMM data is a single .nc file with precipitation values alone.
 That suggests the TRMM data might be area-averaged over South Asia/India, so it doesn't have spatial dimensions.
 On the other hand, GPM IMERG data has multiple files with precipitation, lat, and lon variables, meaning it's a grid covering a larger area, and the user needs to subset it to the region of interest (South Asia/India).

 17-june-2025

-a step-by-step breakdown of the entire process described in your Python code D:\Ambika\IITmadras\python\ReFine\ReFine-1\ARIMA-Temperature_Forecasting\trmm_trial\db4waveletdecomp.ipynb presented as bullet points:
+a step-by-step breakdown of the entire process :
 ________________________________________
 Step-by-Step Procedure of the Extreme Precipitation Prediction Code
 •	1.
 Initial Setup & Data Loading